AlexKitov/datasciencecoursera/Getting and Cleanning Data Course project/README.md

 * the script file `run_analysis.R` is placed in the R's working directory
 * the working dataset is also placed in the working directory by one of the following two ways:
 1. as a `getdata-projectfiles-UCI HAR Dataset.zip` file - in which case the script will unzip the file
 2. already unzipped data - in which case the script will search for folder called "UCI HAR Dataset "
 * the package `plyr` is installed `install.packages("plyr")` and necessary loaded
 * the package `reshape2` is installed  `(install.package("reshape2"))` and necessary loaded

-### Main function mergedata
+## Description of main function mergedata

 The main function of the script is `mergedata()`.
 The function performs several actions during execution:

-##Description

 1. checks if the the necessary folder or .zip file exists in the working directory
 2. loads the paths to the files containing the data used in the transformation, which are: